 The most common cause of infertility in men involves abnormal or insufficient sperm.
 Problems can arise when either not enough sperm is being produced, or the sperm is of poor quality.
-In this case we mean that the motility can be low, which affects the sperm's ability to ‘swim’ as vigorously as it needs to, or the sperm can be abnormally shaped.
-A normal sample will show 20 million sperm per millilitre at least half of which will be active.
+The motility can be low, which affects the sperm's ability to ‘swim’ as vigorously as it needs to, or the sperm can be abnormally shaped.
+A normal sample will show ~20 million sperm per millilitre, at least half of which will be active.

 Either the tubes which store and carry your sperm from your testicles, or the vas deferens which lead from them and carry sperm immediately prior to ejaculation can be blocked.
 If everything else is healthy then a simple procedure to retrieve sperm may be the recommended way forward.

 The testicles produce and store your sperm.
-Clearly, if they are damaged it will affect the quality and quantity of the sperm you produce.
-The damage could be caused by a wide number of events such as an infection, or testicular cancer or a testicular operation.
+If they are damaged it will affect the quality and quantity of the sperm you produce.
+The damage could be caused by a wide number of events such as an infection or a testicular operation.
 If this is the case, it may still be possible to retrieve sperm surgically.